MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/create-a-geocode-job-and-upload-data.md

 -   503

     > [!NOTE]
     >  The response may contain a 503 HTTP status error code when the number of pending geocode dataflow jobs is exceeded.
-The maximum number of pending geocode dataflow jobs that can be associated with a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] is 10.
+The maximum number of pending geocode dataflow jobs that can be associated with a Bing Maps Key is 10.